drighart/WebTool/README.md

 ```
 mvn clean install -DskipTests
 ```
-After you build the project, the folder distribution is created.
+After you build the project, the folder *distribution* is created.
 Go to this folder and start WebTool with the following command:
 ```
-java -jar drdevelopment-core-0.2-SNAPSHOT.jar
+java -jar webtool.jar
 ```
 The application will start and will create more folders like: data, logs and configuration.
 After the database is created and the webserver is started, open a browser and go to *http://localhost:8080*